Maximilian Hofmann

 Maximilian Hofmann (born 7 August 1993) is an Austrian footballer who plays as a defender for Hungarian Nemzeti Bajnokság I club Debreceni VSC.

 Career

 Hofmann began his youth career with local side SV Wienerberg before joining Rapid Wien in 2003.
-He advanced through the club's youth system and made his debut for the second team in a 5-0 win against SC Ritzing in Regional League East on 7 October 2011.
-He made his first-team debut as a late substitute in a 3-0 win against SV Ried on 26 May 2013.
+He advanced through the club's youth system and made his debut for the second team in a 5–0 win against SC Ritzing in Regional League East on 7 October 2011.
+He made his first-team debut as a late substitute in a 3–0 win against SV Ried on 26 May 2013.

-Hofmann's first league start, and third competitive appearance, for Rapid Wien saw him give away a penalty and receive a red card within the first 90 seconds of a game that would conclude in a 4-2 win against SK Sturm Graz on 4 August 2013.
+Hofmann's first league start, and third competitive appearance, for Rapid Wien saw him give away a penalty and receive a red card within the first 90 seconds of a game that would conclude in a 4–2 win against SK Sturm Graz on 4 August 2013.

 Debrecen

-In 10 January 2025, Hofmann moved from Austrian club Rapid Wien to Hungarian club Debrecen.
+On 10 January 2025, Hofmann moved from Austrian club Rapid Wien to Hungarian club Debrecen.